resque/resque-pool/README.md

 The pool manager responds to the following signals:

-* `HUP`   - reload the config file, reload logfiles, restart all workers.
+* `HUP`   - reset config loader (reload the config file), reload logfiles, restart all workers.
 * `QUIT`  - gracefully shut down workers (via `QUIT`) and shutdown the manager after all workers are done.
 * `INT`   - gracefully shut down workers (via `QUIT`) and immediately shutdown manager